Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <figcaption> Figure 30.
 K-Means Clustering of Cumulative Drought Anomalies in Kentucky from July 1998 to June 2001: Three Clusters   </figcaption>
 </figure> <br>

+<h3> Discussion and Some Final Thoughts </h3> <br>

 <p> Finally, there is the question of which of these clustering schemes is the most effective.
-As stated at the beginning of this section, it is not necessarily obvious which  </p>
+As stated at the beginning of this section, it is not necessarily obvious which clustering method will best group the dataset. (cont...)  </p> <br>

-<h3> Discussion and Some Final Thoughts </h3> <br>

 <p> Having explored some interpolation and multivariate methods in GIS and R, this project is now concluded.
-Like the other projects, this project was sensitive to user-selected parameters.
+Like the other projects, this project was sensitive to user-selected parameters, trial and error in creating a solid kriging model, and heuristic analysis in creating grouping models.
 During the interpolation phase, choosing a different number of points to interpolate with the IDW would have altered it greatly.
 Similarly, altering the kriging parameters, or choosing a different kriging type, would have created a different model.
-Likewise, the agglomerative clustering was done on a simple observational basis and choosing a different starting point for k could have affected the quality of the k-means partitioning.   </p> <br>
+Likewise, the agglomerative clustering was done on a simple observational basis and choosing a different starting point for k could have strongly affected the quality of the k-means partitioning.   </p> <br>

 <p> This project served as a simple survery of some surface interpolation and multivariate methods, and mainly was intended to show an applied use of some techniques on a spatial dataset. </p>